FrontEndFoxes/curriculum/workshop/mini2.md

 How cute! 🐶

-But the idea is to make this link dynamic.
-So it's time to create your first Vue variable.
+But the idea is to make this link dynamic so it's time to create your first Vue variable.
 First, you have to add `data()` to your Vue component.
 This function  should return an object of our Vue variables.
 Let's create one in the `<script>` block.
 Overwrite the current `<script>` block:

 ```
 <script>